nabaznyl/lmapp/DEMO.md

 │  • Analyzing documents                   │
 │  • And much more...                      │
 │                                          │
-│  Try a plugin!
-Click [Plugins] above     │
-│                                          │
 └──────────────────────────────────────────┘
 ```

-**Total time elapsed: 8 minutes**
+**Total time: 8 minutes**

-You explore the Auditor plugin.
-It takes 2 seconds to review your code.
+You try the Auditor plugin.
+It reviews your code in 2 seconds.

 **Your thought:** "This is incredibly useful.
 Why isn't everyone using this?"

 ---

-## The 30-Second Truth
+## Why LMAPP?

 You need AI tools.
 Right now you're choosing between: